ayzek-elders/DNA/README.md

 ## Initial Setup

 1. Clone the repository
-2. Create a `.local.env` file in the root directory with the following variables:
+2. Create a `.env` file in the root directory with the following variables:
    ```env
    POSTGRES_DB=your_database_name
    POSTGRES_USER=your_username